-So…to back track a bit, I’ve recently embraced my calling as a cat lady and have been doing some TNR/rescue work in my neighborhood of East Harlem.
+I’ve recently embraced my calling as a cat lady (apparently, it was always there!) and have been doing some TNR/rescue work in my neighborhood of East Harlem.
 I started out just feeding cats on the side of my building which eventually led me to learn about the amazing work of NYC’s TNR community.
+I got certified by the Mayor’s Alliance for NYC’s Animals in September 2015, did a major TNR project in December 2015 and have been doing what I can to help these cats ever since.

-In December I took on a huge TNR project at a local garden where there was a colony of over two dozen cats and kittens.
-Over the course of a week and many hours, we managed to trap 23 cats, including 6 kittens.
-While we returned several feral kitties who would be happiest back in their colony, we kept 16 of the friendly strays and I have been caring for them since.
+In December of 2015 I took on a huge TNR project at a local garden where there was a colony of over two dozen cats and kittens.
+Over the course of a week and many hours of waiting in the cold, we managed to trap 23 cats, including 6 kittens.
+While we returned several feral kitties who would be happiest back in their colony, we kept 16 of the friendly strays determined to find them homes.

 The cost of food, litter and medical bills quickly added up so I’m currently raising funds for these babies I’m fostering.
 Money raised will also go towards supporting future TNR projects for the health and betterment of the kitties and the community.